open-telemetry/opentelemetry-java-instrumentation/docs/contributing/running-tests.md

 ### Ignoring warnings in tests

-During local development, you may want to ignore warnings in tests.
+During local development, you may want to ignore lint warnings when running tests.

 To ignore warnings, formatting issues, or other non-fatal issues in tests, use